Advice for British people living in China.

 - in Shanghai’s district (including Shanghai Municipality and the provinces of Anhui, Jiangsu and Zhejiang), the local Notary Public is responsible for issuing such a certificate

-- in Guangzhou and Shenzhen, the local Notary Public is responsible for issuing such a certificate
+- in Guangzhou, the Exit-Entry Administration Department of Guangzhou Public Security Bureau, and in Shenzhen, the Shenzhen Civic Centre are responsible for issuing such a certificate.

 - in Chongqing’s district (including Chongqing Municipality and provinces Guizhou, Sichuan and Yunnan), the nearest police station (to be visited first) and the local notary public are both responsible for issuing such a certificate